 ▶Onsen near Tokyo

 ▶Onsen in Kyushu

 3. What to wear while staying at a Ryokan?

 Although technically there is no dress code that you have to follow at Ryokan, they often offer guests Yukata and Geta that you can wear during your stay at Ryokan for free!
 Changing into these traditional Japanese clothing will allow you to enjoy your stay at Ryokan more comfortably.

-Geta is a traditional type of Japanese footwear which is made of wood.
-The unique shape resembles a flip flop.
+Geta is a traditional type of Japanese wooden footwear.
+The unique shape resembles a flip-flop.